Study Design

 1. Cree BAC, Bennett JL, Kim HJ, et al. Inebilizumab for the treatment of neuromyelitis optica spectrum disorder (N-MOmentum): a double-blind, randomised placebo-controlled phase 2/3 trial.
 Lancet.
 2019;394(10206):1352-1363. doi:10.1016/S0140-6736(19)31817-3

 2. Rensel M, Zabeti A, Mealy MA, et al. Long-term efficacy and safety of inebilizumab in neuromyelitis optica spectrum disorder: analysis of aquaporin-4-immunoglobulin G-seropositive participants taking inebilizumab for ≥ 4 years in the N-MOmentum trial.
 Mult Scler.
-2022;28(6):925-932. doi:10.1177/13524585211047223
+2021;28(6):925-932. doi:10.1177/13524585211047223

-3. ENSPRYNG® (satralizumab-mgwe) [prescribing information] Genentech, Inc.
+3. ENSPRYNG® (satralizumab-mwge) [prescribing information] Genentech, Inc.

-4. SOLIRIS® (eculizumab) [prescribing information] Alexion Pharmaceuticals, Inc.
+4. SOLIRIS® (eculizumab) [prescribing information] Alexion Pharmaceuticals, Inc; 2020.

 5. Data on File.
-Horizon, June 2020.
+Horizon; June 2020.

 6. Cree BAC, Bennett JL, Kim HJ, et al. Sensitivity analysis of the primary endpoint from the N-MOmentum study of inebilizumab in NMOSD.
 Mult Scler.
 2021;27(13):2052-2061. doi:10.1177/1352458521988926